pavolloffay/kubecon-eu-2024-opentelemetry-kubernetes-tracing-tutorial/03-auto-instrumentation.md

 * create custom spans - for the main method of the application
 * capture server response HTTP headers

+See the [Java agent docs](https://opentelemetry.io/docs/languages/java/automatic/configuration/) with all the configuration options.

 See the [Instrumentation CR](./app/instrumentation-java-custom-config.yaml).

 ```bash